yhauxell/open-cookie-consent-banner/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Cookie Consent Banner seriously.
+We take the security of Open Cookie Consent Banner seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### Please do NOT: